Welcome to today's edition of the Rush 24-7 podcast.

 I mean, just naturally delayed.

-A copy of an email Senator Kennedy sent out today, this uh about mid-morning today.
+But I happen to have here, I'm holding in my formerly nicotine-stained fingers a copy of an email Senator Kennedy sent out today, just about mid-morning today.

 I think you'll probably hear these lines in his speech endorsing Senator Obama.

-He says, through Barack, I believe we will move beyond the politics of fear and personal destruction and unite our country with the politics of common purpose.
+He says, Through Barack, I believe we will move beyond the politics of fear and personal destruction and unite our country with the politics of common purpose.

 Whoa!